Student Spotlight: Teagan Faran at Jazz at Lincoln Center Orchestra

 Photo: A life changing show by Christian McBride at the famous Blue Note jazz club.

 The idea of the Jazz Family came out in full form one bright, Sunday afternoon as the JLCO gathered a crowd to remember the Great Joe Temperly.
 A stoically happy occasion, the JLCO and students of Mr. Temperly came together to share stories and treat everyone to a New Orleans-esque jam in honor of the late tenor saxophonist.
 Though the room was full of strangers, this music truly united everyone present.
 This is what J@LC exemplifies in their work every single day.

 I am beyond grateful to the UMS and to Jazz at Lincoln Center for this internship opportunity.
 There are so many more stories that I would love to share about my time in New York City, but I can say one thing for sure: the level of inspiration and brotherhood that I experienced this summer can be experienced every time the JLCO hits the stage.
 They are a truly magical ensemble and organization.

 This Spring, welcome back to Ann Arbor, JLCO, we are so excited to have you here.

-See the Jazz at Lincoln Center Orchestra and Wynton Marsalis in Ann Arbor on March 4, 2017.
+See the Jazz at Lincoln Center Orchestra with Chick Corea on March 31, 2018.